MicrosoftDocs/sql-docs/docs/relational-databases/security/tutorial-creating-using-indexes-on-enclave-enabled-columns-using-randomized-encryption.md

    1. In the **Connect to Server** dialog, specify your server name, select an   authentication method, and specify your credentials.
    1. Click **Options >>** and select the **Always Encrypted** tab.
    1. Select the checkboxes **Enable Always Encrypted (column encryption)** and **Enable Secure Enclaves**
-   1. If you're using attestation for your database, specify the correct **Enclave Attestation Protocol** (Host Guardian Service or Microsoft Azure Attestation) and fill in the enclave attestation URL.
+   1. If you're using attestation for your database, select a value of **Enclave Attestation Protocol** that represents your attestation service (Host Guardian Service or Microsoft Azure Attestation) and fill in the enclave attestation URL.
 Otherwise, select None.
    1. Select **Connect**.
    1. If prompted to enable parameterization for Always Encrypted queries, click **Enable**.
 1. If you weren't prompted to enable Parameterization for Always Encrypted, verify it's enabled.